 The company is lacking concrete environmental and climate change related targets.
-Additionally, the issuer does not conduct climate risk or life cycle assessments of their projects, nor report according to the TCFD-recommendations.
-Continuum is not reporting in line with the GRI-recommendations, i.e. when it comes to emissions from the construction phase and the supply chain.
+Additionally, the issuer does not conduct climate risk or life cycle assessments of their projects, nor report according to the TCFDrecommendations.
+Continuum is not currently reporting in line with the GRI-recommendations, however the company informs us it is working with a consultancy firm to put in place a group-wide ESG framework and will release its first sustainability report in 2022 in line with GRI standards.
+We welcome these developments.